OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/00-API_Testing_Overview.md

 #### Headers

 REST relies on headers to support communication of additional information within the request or response.
-Such as:
+These include:

 - `Content-Type`: Indicates the media type of the resource (e.g. `application/json`).
 - `Authorization`: Contains credentials for authentication (e.g. tokens).